-- Hazel Cunningham – within her work as a Relax Kids Coach and independent nurture practitioner based in a school campus in Glasgow which encompasses two primary schools, a nursery and a Learning and Communication Unit.
+Hazel is a Relax Kids Coach and independent nurture practitioner based in a school campus in Glasgow which encompasses two primary schools, a nursery and a Learning and Communication Unit.
 Hazel will be leading a workshop with Vicky Mulholland on Writing Scripts for Difficult Situations at our Story Massage Conference in May 2019.

-Some comments from our Best Practice Winners:
+Some comments from our Practitioners:

 “The feedback from parents has been overwhelming.
 They have noticed many benefits for their babies including improved sleep and social interaction.
 Parents now introduce Story Massage within their own daily routines at home.”
 Tracey Allen

-“Story Massage helps our adult students to differentiate between touch that feels safe and touch that doesn’t feel safe.
+“The Story Massage Programme helps our adult students to differentiate between touch that feels safe and touch that doesn’t feel safe.
 They are empowered to make a choice and to say ‘yes’ or ‘no’ to touch.
 It reaches all learners on their own level and this is what makes it so inclusive.
 Some students enjoy the touch and some students can re-tell stories and therefore everyone is engaging at their own level.”
 Astrid Gilmartin

-“We have started doing Story Massage with the whole school at the start of each assembly.
+“We have started doing the Story Massage Programme with the whole school at the start of each assembly.
 We have noticed that the children are far more settled, calm and engaged as a result.”
 Justine Horn

 “My class is lively and busy, but our weekly Story Massage session is always a lovely, calm time to share with the children.
 We have seen some begin to choose which stroke they would like next, and some have done strokes on their key worker’s hands.
 It strengthens relationships and enables us to see their progression.”
 Diane Ho